-- · Continue strengthening competencies and independent practice - Have a discussion with your field instructor about practicum endings and tasks that need to be fulfilled before your last day - Prepare for practicum end and wrap up unfinished work, intentionally handing over client cases/projects; prepare clients for your departure, close files, etc. - Field instructor and student independently complete and submit the final evaluation - During social work week, debrief with field instructor about becoming a field instructor in the future
+- · Continue strengthening competencies and independent practice - Have a discussion with your field instructor about practicum endings and tasks that need to be fulfilled before your last day - Prepare for practicum end and wrap up unfinished work, intentionally handing over client cases/projects; prepare clients for your departure, close files, etc. - Field instructor and student independently complete and submit the final evaluation during practicum time - Debrief with field instructor about becoming a field instructor in the future

-Apply principles of EDI when ending practicum by engaging in transition planning in collaboration with clients, reflecting on broader systemic issues that may have influenced client experiences during the practicum and ways to address these issues in future practice, and reflecting on learning and growth during practicum in relation to EDI principles.
+Apply principles of EDIIA when ending practicum by engaging in transition planning in collaboration with clients, reflecting on broader systemic issues that may have influenced client experiences during the practicum and ways to address these issues in future practice, and reflecting on learning and growth during practicum in relation to EDIIA principles.

-Weeks 18 to 20 competencies on the following page Weeks 18 to 20 competencies -
+Weeks 14 to 18 competencies on the following page

+Weeks 14 to 18 competencies -